-Q2: How is this unit related to members of the Lynn to the East (Smith, 1985; Smith and Hon, 1984)?
+Q1: How are these units related to proposed members of the Lynn to the East (Smith, 1985; Smith and Hon, 1984)?

 Lawrence Woods Granophyre (Zlwg): Pinkish-gray to gray granophyric porphyry with euhedral phenocrysts of plagioclase, embayed quartz, granophyric grains of fine alkali feldspar and quartz, and needle-like amphibole phenocrysts.
-Subvolcanic intrusive unit that appears to be associated with the Lynn Volcanic Complex as found further east (Smith and Hon, 1984; Smith, 1985).
-In current mapping outside the Fells other granophyres that are subvolcanic units associated with the Lynn are lumped into this unit.
+Subvolcanic intrusive unit that is associated with the Lynn Volcanic Complex as is found further east (Smith and Hon, 1984; Smith, 1985).
+In current mapping outside the Fells other granophyric bodies that are subvolcanic units associated with the Lynn have a similar lithology and are lumped into this unit but might have a slightly different age.

-- 1) Intrudes and has chill zone against Lynn Volcanic Complex at Boojum Rock and Wrights Pond (Zbjc and Zbjb) and in the Pine and Middle Hill areas (Zpmh and Zpt). - 2) Intrudes and has chill zone against Spot Pond Granodiorite (Zsg) in Lawrence Woods, Pine, Little Pine, and Middle Hill areas, and near Boojum Rock. - 3) Intrudes and has chill zone against the Rams Head Porphyry (Zrhp) at the entrance to Medford High School.
-This is contrary to U-Pb zircon ages for the Lawrence Woods and Rams Head, but just barely and not statistically (see #7 below). - 4) Contains xenolith of Zpt in valley along west side of fault west of Middle Hill. - 5) Has a peculiar contact zone with the Lynn Volcanic Complex (Zpt) on Pine Hill that makes the Lynn look porphyritic along the contact.
-The volcanic rock appears to be recrystallized along the contact. - 6) Has an inclusion of what appears to be from the Rams Head Porphyry (Zrhp) south of South Border Road near Lawrence Memorial Hospital in Lawrence Woods.
-This is contrary to U-Pb zircon ages for the Lawrence Woods and Rams Head, but just barely and not statistically (see #7 below). - 7) U-Pb (zircon, CA-ID-TIMS) ages (2 populations, 3 crystals each, both possibly inherited): 598.13 ± 0.27 Ma; 596.77 ± 0.25 Ma from Elm Street in North Medford.
+- 1) Intrudes and has chill zone against Upper Lynn Volcanic Complex at Boojum Rock, Wrights Pond, and in the Pine and Middle Hill areas (Zlvv, Zlvx, Zlvc). - 2) Intrudes and has chill zone against Spot Pond Granodiorite (Zsg) in Lawrence Woods, and on Pine, Little Pine, and Middle Hills, and near Boojum Rock. - 3) Intrudes and has chill zone against the Rams Head Porphyry (Zrhp) at the entrance to Medford High School.
+This is contrary to U-Pb zircon ages for the Lawrence Woods and Rams Head, but just barely and this difference is not statistically distinct (see #7 below). - 4) Contains xenolith of Zlvx in valley along west side of fault west of Middle Hill. - 5) Has a peculiar contact zone with the Lynn Volcanic Complex (Zlvx) on Pine Hill that makes the Lynn look porphyritic along the contact.
+The volcanic rock appears to be recrystallized along the contact. - 6) Has an inclusion of the Rams Head Porphyry (Zrhp) south of South Border Road near Lawrence Memorial Hospital in Lawrence Woods.
+This is contrary to U-Pb zircon ages for the Lawrence Woods and Rams Head, but just barely and this difference is not statistically distinct (see #7 below). - 7) U-Pb (zircon, CA-ID-TIMS) ages (2 populations, 3 crystals each, both possibly inherited): 598.13 ± 0.27 Ma; 596.77 ± 0.25 Ma from Elm Street in North Medford.
 U-Pb (zircon, CA-ID-TIMS) age (population of 3 crystals plus several much older crystals): 596.50 ± 0.53 Ma at Pine Hill on west side of Rt.
 93. Unit shows field evidence of being younger than the Rams Head Porphyry (see #5 and #6 above).
 Ages could be too old due to prolonged crystal growth and some inherited grains. - 8) Since ages of Zlwg and Zrhp are close they may be separate but closely related magma pulses.
 These units are too young to be part of the Dedham Granodiorite (Spot Pond Granodiorite and Winchester Granite) by about 13 Myr.